Shopping Links

 Availability

-Available in the US from Pioneer (Geneon) on a hybrid 4-disc box set, or on 4 individual DVD volumes.
+Available in North America from Pioneer (Geneon) on a hybrid 4-disc box set, or on 4 individual DVD volumes.
 Was originally available on eight subtitled or dubbed VHS volumes, now out of print.